Gab0/straintables/README.md

 Some python scripts on the main module are not called within linkagePipeline.sh.
 They are optional analysis tools and should be launched by the user.

 1. `stview` The basic one.
-This will build a slide presentation of plots, each plot showing a pair of similarity matrixes.
+This will build a slide presentation of plots, each plot showing a pair of similarity matrices.
 The matrix show will start with the first locus against the second locus chosen, in the order of the Primer file, along with some extra information.
 Then, the second locus will be compared to the third and so it goes on.

 ## Matrix from Fast Sequence

-Alternatively, you can use `straintables` as you would use [MatGAT](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-4-29), where you just have a few multifasta file with many compatible short sequences, one file per region, and just want to see dissimilarity matrixes for them.
+Alternatively, you can use `straintables` as you would use [MatGAT](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-4-29), where you just have a few multifasta file with many compatible short sequences, one file per region, and just want to see dissimilarity matrices for them.
 The entire workflow is described below:

 ```
 $stfromfasta -d DIRECTORY_WITH_FASTA_FILES